w1ldptr/linux/Documentation/networking/devlink-slice.rst

   * ``hw_addr``: The HW addr of the network device.
   * ``port_index``: The ``devlink-port`` index associated with the device.
+  * ``rate``: The rate object of the slice.
+Can be used to control min/max tx rate of individual slices or to group them by attaching to rate nodes with per-node rate limits.

 Testing
 =======